redecheck/redecheck/README.md

     441 -> 1300     rightOf,topAlign,bottomAlign
 ```

-The example shows that in the oracle version of the webpage the two images (`IMG` and `IMG[2]`) are always side by side, with the `IMG[2]` element always being to the right of `IMG`.
+The example shows that in the oracle version of the web page the two images (`IMG` and `IMG[2]`) are always side by side, with the `IMG[2]` element always being to the right of `IMG`.
 However, in the test version, the second image wraps onto a different line at a small range of narrow viewport widths, which may make the overall layout of the website look unprofessional and in some severe cases, difficult to use.
 It is therefore beneficial to all involved if this issue can be detected and fixed before the new version of the site goes live.

 #### Width Errors
 ```